-How to Add Text Strikeout Annotations to PDFs in Java
+How to Add Strikeout Annotations to PDFs in Java

 Ever needed to cross out text in a PDF programmatically?
-Whether you’re building a document review system, creating an editing workflow, or just need to mark text for deletion, Java PDF text strikeout functionality is incredibly useful.
-In this comprehensive guide, you’ll learn exactly how to implement strikeout annotations using GroupDocs.Annotation for Java.
+Whether you’re building a document review system, creating an editing workflow, or just need to mark text for deletion, how to add strikeout annotations in Java is a practical skill that saves time and reduces manual effort.
+In this comprehensive guide you’ll discover everything you need to know to implement strikeout annotations with GroupDocs.Annotation for Java, from project setup to performance tuning.

 Prerequisites and Setup Requirements